oVirt/ovirt-site/source/develop/dev-process/working-with-gerrit.md

 * Any fedora FAS account, using: &lt;username&gt;.id.fedoraproject.org

 Once you log in, choose a Gerrit username.
-This username will be used to generate an HTTP password (Settings --> HTTP Password).
+This username will be used to generate an HTTP password (Settings --> HTTP Password) and to enable SSH connection.

+To choose username:
+* Go to Settings
+* Enter your username in the username field and click Save Changes

 ## SSH Configuration